-At its meeting on November 1, 2007, the Board of Trustees authorized the Construction Committee to review construction bids and award contracts or reject any and all bids for the construction of the University Center Expansion/Renovation project and report the progress of the project to the Board of Trustees.
+At its meeting on November 1, 2007, the Board of Trustees authorized the Construction Committee to review construction bids and award contracts or reject any and all bids for the construction of the University Center Expansion/Renovation project.

 Construction bids for the University Center Expansion/Renovation project were received on February 17, 2009, and reviewed by the architects and University staff.
-Attachment C includes an analysis of the bids.
-A recommendation will be presented to the Board of Trustees.
+An analysis of the bids in Attachment C is appended to the file copy of these minutes.